DZykov/CSC290/DemidsWork.rst

     Last and not least, I cleared the code from unnecessary lines and variables and made the source look better.
 Additionallu, I did bug testing and some other additional tests to ensure that the game runs properly and does not freeze.

+    Update:
+        - Added health information to the player
+        - Added sounds and music
+        - Added win/lose scenario with animations
+        - Looped the whole game play
+        - Added exit button all screens
+        - Added the colour change feature
+        - Fixed the "insane" mode
+        - Small fixes

+    Last thoughts: this project was undone and I decided to finish it a little bit.